tninesling/ithemal/README.md

 # Data Collection

 This repo contains a preliminary version of our data collection infrastructure; we plan on releasing a more detailed description and infrastructure soon.

+# 2025 Training Update

+In order to better utilize available hardware, we have upgraded to a CUDA-enabled version of PyTorch.
+This change requires reworking the training setup to get data to the GPU as quickly as possible.

+Assuming you have the Bhive CSVs available locally, you can run the `learning/main.py` script to begin training, followed by a test with the remaining 20% of the data.
+The data loaders run subprocesses to execute the local tokenizer on each block's code, and the embedding canonicalizes the tokenized block.